mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/confluent-kafka/2.7.0-5.3.0/index.md

 *   High availability runtime configuration and software updates
 *   Storage volumes for enhanced data durability, known as Mesos Dynamic Reservations and Persistent Volumes
 *   Integration with syslog-compatible logging services for diagnostics and troubleshooting
-*   Integration with statsd-compatible metrics services for capacity and performance monitoring
+*   Integration with `statsd`-compatible metrics services for capacity and performance monitoring

 # Related Services